 Representation by Union Leaders

-Unions typically represents employees when there is a need for collective bargaining.
+Unions typically represent employees when there is a need for collective bargaining.
 Leaders bring complaints, needs or want of the employees to the attention of the employer.
 They transmit responses from the employer back to the employees and assist in putting together a draft called a collective bargaining agreement.

 Collective bargaining is a continuous process.
 It does not always start with negotiations and end with an agreement.
-The process is continuous as it includes negotiations to arrive at agreement, implementation of the agreement and also further negotiations.
+The process is continuous as it includes negotiations to arrive at an agreement, implementation of the agreement and also further negotiations.